Skip to main content

 Applicants that were unsuccessful in previous Calls for Applications can re-apply to future rounds.

-Above guideline Increases to affordable unit rents
+Increases to affordable unit rents

-Above guideline Increases are permitted in any market units within the building in accordance with the Residential Tenancies Act.
-Rent increases for the affordable units would be limited to the terms of the contribution agreement with Peel Region.
+Rent increases for the affordable units would be limited to the terms and conditions of the contribution agreement with Peel Region.

 Expected clauses in the contribution agreement

-Funding for more than 1 application
+Funding for more than one application

 Funding timelines